 This kibbeh is made in layers with filling, as a sahnieh (in a casserole).
 Make it ahead and freeze the casserole raw, then thaw overnight in the refrigerator and bake as directed below.
 Or bake it ahead, refrigerate for up to two days or freeze, then reheat in the oven, thawed.

 Make the stuffing: in a large frying pan, heat the olive oil until hot but not smoking.
 Add the onions and about a half teaspoon of salt and sauté until soft.
 Add the ground beef and season with cinnamon, another half teaspoon of salt, and a few grinds of pepper.
 Cook until browned, breaking up the meat with a metal spoon into small bits as it cooks.
 Squeeze the lemon juice over the househ, taste, and adjust seasoning if needed.
 Stir in the pine nuts and set aside to cool.

-Cut squares (with the traditional diamond pattern if you’d like) into the kibbeh, cutting through to the center layer but not all the way to the bottom of the dish.
+Score the top in squares (or the traditional diamond pattern) into the kibbeh, cutting through to the center layer but not all the way to the bottom of the dish.

 Place a dab of butter on each square—this adds a wonderful savory flavor and moisture to the kibbeh.
-Bake in the center of the oven for about 50 minutes, or until the kibbeh is deep golden brown.
-Be sure to let the kibbeh bake long enough to get nearly crusty on top, otherwise it looks more like a mundane meatloaf than the kibbeh we love.
+Bake in the center of the oven for about 50 minutes, or until the kibbeh is deep golden brown on top (place the kibbeh under the broiler if needed), otherwise it looks more like a mundane meatloaf than the kibbeh we love.